 Vehicles and crews documentation

-Admitted cars must be equipped with insurance and one of the following valid documents:
+Admitted cars must be equipped with insurance and the following valid document:

-The crew (maximum 2 people per car) must be present at sports checks and show the following required documents:
+The crew must be present at sports checks and show the following required documents:

 • Valid driving license